-The bill amends and reenacts sections 46A-2-122 and 55-7-8a of the West Virginia Code, focusing on consumer credit and protection actions.
-It introduces new definitions, clarifying that the term "consumer" now includes any duly appointed personal representative of a deceased individual who was obligated to pay a debt.
-Additionally, the definition of "claim" is specified to encompass obligations arising from transactions primarily for personal, family, or household purposes.
-The bill also clarifies that actions for violations of the West Virginia Consumer Credit and Protection Act will survive the death of either the person entitled to recover or the person liable.
+The bill amends sections 46A-2-122 and 55-7-8a of the West Virginia Code, focusing on consumer credit and protection actions.
+It introduces new definitions, including "Consumer," which now encompasses any natural person obligated to pay a debt and their personal representatives.
+Additionally, the term "Claim" is defined to include obligations arising from transactions primarily for personal, family, or household purposes.
+The bill clarifies that actions for violations of the West Virginia Consumer Credit and Protection Act will survive the death of either the person entitled to recover or the person liable.

 Engrossed Version: 46A-2-122, 55-7-8a